umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

 ---
 meta.Title: Migrating from Umbraco 7
-description: How to export content and schema from Umbraco 7 and import into a newer version
+description: How to export content and schema from Umbraco 7 and import them into a newer version
 ---

-### Migrating from Umbraco 7
+# Migrating from Umbraco 7

 The import and export features are available for Umbraco Deploy supporting Umbraco 8 and above.
 It's not been ported back to Umbraco 7, hence you cannot trigger an export from the backoffice or use the service.

 However, you can still use this feature to help migrate from Umbraco 7 to a supported major version.
 This requires adding additional logic to your Umbraco 7 project to create an export ZIP archive similar to newer versions.

-#### Exporting Umbraco 7 content and schema
+## Exporting Umbraco 7 content and schema

 You can generate an export archive in the same format as the import/export feature.
 This is done by adding the [`Umbraco.Deploy.Contrib.Export` assembly](https://github.com/umbraco/Umbraco.Deploy.Contrib/releases/tag/release-2.0.0-export) to your Umbraco 7 project (that already has Deploy and Deploy Contrib installed, see below).
 This archive can be imported into a newer Umbraco version by configuring the legacy import migrators.
 You can also apply additional migrators to update obsolete data types and property data into newer equivalents.